Why Data Destruction: Security and Protection

 4. I Can Do it On My Own

 While you may have enough knowledge to professionally erase your hard disk, the perception of having adequate knowledge to securely erase your confidential information is severely dangerous.
-Things change very rapidly in the IT world and the technique you learnt as the perfect method to erase data may become redundant in a few months.
+Things change very rapidly in the IT world and the technique you learned as the perfect method to erase data may become redundant in a few months.
 It is for this very reason that you should seek professional services for data destruction.

 So Why Data Destruction?